shubhamkaushal765/qosf_excercises/README.md

-# QSOF Task 4: Solving Maximum Independent Set Problem using QAOA and Quantum Adiabatic Algorithm <!-- omit from toc -->
+# QOSF Task 4: Solving Maximum Independent Set Problem using QAOA and Quantum Adiabatic Algorithm <!-- omit from toc -->

 > For details on the implementation, see [task_4/README.md](task_4/README.md)